-Risks Related to Investment in Canada: Investments in Canadian issuers may subject the Fund to economic risk specific to Canada.
-Among other things, the Canadian economy is heavily dependent on relationships with certain key trading partners, including the United States and China.
-The Canadian economy is sensitive to fluctuations in certain commodity markets.
+Philippines: Investments in Filipino issuers may subject the Fund to economic risk specific to Philippines.
+Among other things, there are legal, regulatory, political, currency and economic risk specific to the Philippines.
+Among other things, the Philippine economy is heavily dependent on relationships with certain key trading partners, including China, Japan and the U.S. As a result, continued growth of the Philippine economy is dependent on the growth of these economies.